What is a Head-On Collision?

 They are particularly violent and can often result in injuries or even death.
 This is due to the nature of the crash and the force of the impact.
 In fact, did you know that in a head-on crash, the drivers experience an impact equivalent to the speed of the two cars combined?

 For example, if both cars are traveling at 50 MPH, then the drivers each experience a collision equivalent to hitting a wall at 100 MPH.
-This a reason that head-on car crash often have severe and traumatic outcomes.
+This is a reason that head-on car crashes often have severe and traumatic outcomes.

 Head-on Collision Statistics

 In 2018, head-on collisions accounted for just under 1% of all traffic related accidents in Illinois but over 30% of all fatalities.
 This means that this type of crash is disproportionately responsible for deaths in the state.

 There were 126 fatalities in head-on collisions that same year.
 This is a big number for such a specific type of car accident.
 It demonstrates just how dangerous head-on collisions are.